in2code-de/in2publish_core/Documentation/Use/TheSimpleWay/PublishOverview.md

 ## Color Coding

-* Any color: The page or a record on this page is different on stage and production
+* Grey: The page or a record on this page does not differ between stage and production
 * Yellow: There is a change on this page.
 * Green: This is a new page.
 * Red: This page was deleted.